libris/librisxl/README.md

 systemctl restart apache2
 ```

-You should now able to visit http://id.kblocalhost.kb.se, and use the cataloging client
+You should now be able to visit http://id.kblocalhost.kb.se:5000, and use the cataloging client
 on http://kblocalhost.kb.se:5000/katalogisering/.
 The XL API itself is available on
 http://kblocalhost.kb.se:5000 (proxied via Apache), or directly on http://localhost:8180.